-State and Federal Wage-and-Hour Protections
+Need State and Federal Wage-and-Hour Protection?

-- 1. The Federal “Fair Labor Standards Act” The Fair Labor Standards Act (“FLSA”) is a Federal law that applies to the entire nation.
-State laws can add to your protection, but cannot lessen your protection.The FLSA requires that covered employees be paid at least a minimum wage of $5.15 an hour, whether or not the job is “exempt” from overtime requirements (meaning that the employer does not have to pay overtime to these employees) or “nonexempt” from overtime requirements (meaning that the employer does have to pay overtime to these employees).
+The Fair Labor Standards Act (“FLSA”) is a Federal law that applies to the entire nation.
+The FLSA requires that covered employees be paid a minimum wage of at least $7.25 an hour, whether or not the job is “exempt” from overtime requirements (meaning that the employer does not have to pay overtime to these employees) or “nonexempt” from overtime requirements (meaning that the employer does have to pay overtime to these employees).
 The FLSA requires that “nonexempt” employees be paid time-and-a-half their regular rate for working more than 40 hours a week.

 - Jobs that can be exempt from the overtime requirements include managers who actually perform managerial duties, administrators, learned professionals, and similar people.

 - There are specific exemptions from overtime, such as the “outside sales” exemption and jobs that are covered by the Motor Carrier Act.

 - Simply being paid a salary does not make your job exempt from the requirement that overtime be paid time and a half.

 - Federal law does not require employers to pay employees their regular rate of pay unless overtime is involved.